 There are different types of mortgages to choose from depending on your circumstances, so it’s important to do your research and pick one that suits your needs.
 You may also be given the option to pay back a mortgage via interest only, or repayment.

 Repayment mortgages mean you pay back the borrowed money and the interest each month, up to the point your mortgage term ends, or earlier if you increase your payments (for example, if you take out a 25-year term, you will have paid off all the money you owe, along with the interest by the end of the term).
 As the name suggests, an interest only mortgage means you’ll only pay the interest on the loan.
 You will need a plan in place for how you will pay the loan back at the end of the mortgage term, this could be from the sale of the property for example.

 How can the Marsden help?

 If you’re looking to purchase a home or remortgage, we could help.
-With over 160 years’ experience and a contact centre to assist with your enquires; we’ll help you find the product that’s right for you.
+With over 160 years’ experience and a contact centre to assist with your enquires; we’ll recommend the product that’s right for you.

 You can find out more and view our current mortgage range on our dedicated ‘Mortgages’ page.